JPTa/Prusa-Firmware/README.md

-# Prusa-Firmware with support for OLED display / 0.9 deg motors / LA 1.5
+# Prusa-Firmware with support for OLED display / 0.9 deg motors

-Combined work by others: Mike Grozdanovic (OLED fixes), Gerd Jentz (OLED fixes), Guy Kuo (0.9 deg motors), Yuri D'Elia (LA 1.5 and other)
+Combined work by others: 3d-gussner (OLED support), Guy Kuo (0.9 deg motors, geared extruders, etc.)

 # VFA fix summary, firmware compilation, and shopping list

 VFA's are a solved issue with 0.9 degree stepper motors.
 This post is a summary of what is needed to use 0.9 degree motors.

-# Now based on Prusa MK3 branch
+# Now based on Prusa MK3 branch (3.9.x)
-This branch adds support for...
+This branch adds support for:

+OLED displays (f.e.
+Winstar WEH002004AWPP5N00000 or Raystar REC002004BWPP5N00000)

 0.9 degree motors on XYZ